kevgo/has/README.md

 has [no] inactive-branch <branch name>
 ```

-### Git commits
+### uncommitted changes

-Check whether a Git repo contains uncommitted changes
+Check whether a Git workspace contains uncommitted changes
 ([examples](features/uncommitted-changes.feature)):

 ```
 has [no] uncommitted-changes
 ```

+### Git commits

-Check for Git commits not on the remote branch
+Check for Git commits that haven't been pushed to the remote branch
 ([examples](features/unpushed-commits.feature)):

 ```